mocobeta/janome/README.rst

 Install
 ========

-[Note] This consumes about 3 to 4 GB memory for building.
+[Note] This consumes about 500 MB memory for building.

 .. code:: bash